Carlos-Vera/BravesChat/readme.txt

 5. Conversation history — session viewer with CSV export.

 == Changelog ==

+= 2.3.1 =
+* IMPROVED: Input field stays active while the bot is responding — users can type and interrupt at any time.

 = 2.3.0 =
 * ADDED: N8N authentication token now travels server-side only — never exposed in the browser.